Two Way Radios For Education

 Building on the impressive features of the Motorola SL1600, Motorola released the SL2600 two-way radio.
-This radio is a sophisticated mid-tier hand portable that features an elegant virtual mini-keypad display housed in a discreet design.
+This radio is a sophisticated mid-tier handheld two-way radio that features an elegant virtual mini-keypad display housed in a discreet design.

 The Motorola SL2600 includes many of the same features as the SL1600, but also includes further functionaility such as integrated Bluetooth for wire-free communication, integrated Wi-Fi for over-the-air programming, 2-line OLED display with caller ID and the ability to private call individuals.

 What's best for your school site?
 Digital vs analogue two-way radio